InfraFort/ansible-basic-server-setup/README.md

 - Basic system tools (htop, etc.)
 - Simple welcome page

+Video on how to set this up can be found here : https://youtu.be/NrObnKyjHGo

 ## ✅ Prerequisites

 - Control node (your local machine or VM) with Ansible installed